Toyota Tundra Price Summary

 Prices from verified buyer-submitted deal sheets.
 VINs partially masked for privacy.

-Verified buyers are paying an average of $58,876 for the Toyota Tundra, based on 52 transactions.
+Verified buyers are paying an average of $58,739 for the Toyota Tundra, based on 53 transactions.
 Prices range from $39,829 to $81,892 depending on trim, options, and location.
 Paying at or below the average puts you in a strong position.
+To see the 75th-percentile target price for your exact trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 Paying MSRP leaves money on the table.
 Verified buyers are paying an average of 5.3% below MSRP for the Toyota Tundra.
 Unless the vehicle has extremely limited availability, negotiating below sticker is standard and expected.